flenniken/collections/docs/collection-maker.md

 * rename, convert, and make thumbnails
 * run the maker command to write `cN.json`
 * move the folder to `dist/images` and build
-* edit descriptions in place on the index, thumbnails, and image pages
+* on localhost as admin edit descriptions in place on the index, thumbnails, and image pages
 * set order on the thumbnails page as localhost admin
-* set zoom points on localhost, then publish
+* set zoom points on localhost admin, then publish

 [⬇](#Contents) (table of contents at the bottom)